pmahnke/mahnke-cocktails/recipe/lonely_valentine.md

 permalink: "/recipe/lonely_valentine/"
 iconfile: lonely_valentine
 stars: 0
-base_spirits: "Light Rum, Ruby Port, White Crème de Cacao "
+base_spirits: "White Rum, Ruby Port, White Crème de Cacao "
 youtube: "UhRb_xqCXwQ"
-description: "An original cocktail with a bittersweet profile, combining light rum, ruby port, and white crème de cacao."
+description: "An original cocktail with a bittersweet profile, combining white rum, ruby port, and white crème de cacao."
 excerpt: |
   The Lonely Valentine is a cocktail that evokes a sense of bittersweet nostalgia.
 It's a complex blend of flavors that balances sweetness with bitterness, and warmth with tartness.